Haridwar: Important areas within the city

 A massive industrial area, spread over 2034 acre, developed by State Industrial Development Corporation of Uttarakhand (SIDCUL), a state government body.
 With the arrival of big enterprises like ITC, Hindustan Unilever Limited, Dabur, Mahindra & Mahindra, Havells and Kirby, SIDCUL is set to develop into another industrial township within the city.
 3 km away from the Delhi-Hardwar National Highway, SIDCUL lies adjacent to the BHEL Township, an important Public Sector township.

-Jwalapur

-An old part of the city, Jwalapur is the financial and industrial capital of the city, and now an important trading and shopping centre for the locals.
-The town dates back to 1700 CE.
-This town was called Mohammed Pura and ruled by a local Muslim ruler.
-In the early 1600s the family of Sisodias from Mewar, descendants of Rana Pratap, fleeing from the Mughal invasion, came to settle on the outskirts of Haridwar.
-The families lived quietly for almost a generation to avoid detection.
-Local people renamed their surname to Mehta.
-It is firmly believed that in early 1700 the Mehtas dislodged the Muslim ruler and renamed the town as Jwalapur.
-This family subsequently settled in Jwalapur itself and intermarried with the local population.

-Cheela Dam

-A good picnic spot with a dam and a man-made lake nearby.
-Elephants and other wild animals may be spotted.